Relationship advice: Moving in together

 - Inviting your partner on a date night.
 Yes, it’s a cliché.
 But spending time together outside the house is extremely important.

 - Interacting with others, as a couple.
-Seeing your partner chatting animatedly will remind you there’s another side to the stressed-out person who’s morning breath you wake up to each and every day.
+Seeing your partner chatting animatedly will remind you there’s another side to the stressed-out person whose morning breath you wake up to each and every day.

 Share your relationship advice for moving in together